jjagot/insta/README.md

 # insta
-Simple Python (Flask) web app to display the full size images on Instagram
+Simple Python (Flask) web app to display the full size images on Instagram.

+Personal project to scratch an itch, and mess around with web development.